Smoking and Androgenetic Alopecia: An Independent Risk Factor With a Plausible Mechanism

 The association between smoking and hair loss has been documented in epidemiological studies for over two decades.
-A 2007 Taiwan study of 740 men found that current smokers had a Norwood scale 0.4–0.6 categories higher on average than matched non-smokers, even after adjustment for age and family history.
+A 2007 Taiwan study of 740 men found that current smokers had a Norwood scale 0.4 to 0.6 categories higher on average than matched non-smokers, even after adjustment for age and family history.
 Subsequent studies in Korean, Indian, and Spanish populations have reproduced the basic finding with similar magnitudes of effect.

 The proposed mechanism involves multiple pathways.
 Smoking increases systemic oxidative stress, which affects follicle stem cell function.
 It impairs scalp microcirculation through endothelial damage.
 It accelerates DNA damage in follicle cells, potentially shortening reproductive lifespan of follicle stem cells.
 And it has direct effects on the inflammatory environment that increasingly appears to play a co-driver role in androgenetic alopecia progression.